Sport and recreation have been a significant part of society since human history began.

 ISO 4980:2023, Benefit-risk assessment for sports and recreational facilities, activities, and equipment offers an alternative to this uncertainty for equipment and facilities designers, installers/manufacturers, and owners/operators of sports and recreation facilities or equipment.
 The standard gives readers decision-making tools to help them understand both the benefits of the activities they envision and the risks to participants to enable a decision to allow the activity to occur and the appropriate level of preparation and protective measures needed to reduce risk while providing the required challenge for the participants.

-The standard provides a straightforward, logical approach to identifying benefits and risks, encouraging users of the standard to ensure that the equipment, facilities, and activities they plan offer enough challenge with a tolerable level of risk.
+The standard provides a straightforward, logical approach to identifying benefits and risks, encouraging users to ensure that the equipment, facilities, and activities they plan offer enough challenge with a tolerable level of risk.

 ISO 4980 brings rigor to risk assessment by giving readers the tools to determine the potential severity of the injury, the likelihood of that injury occurring, and the ability of participants to avoid or limit the harm that can arise in hazardous situations.
 This approach recognizes the level of risk involved, which decision-makers can compare to the limits set by law in any jurisdiction.
 Standard users can compare the assessed risks to their organization’s risk tolerance where laws do not provide explicit limits.